0xSpaceShard/starknet-devnet-js/README.md

 # Compatibility

-This library is compatible with Devnet versions starting with `v0.1.1`.
+This library is compatible with stable Devnet versions starting with `v0.1.1`.
 More functionality is being added while you are reading this:

 ## TODO (missing functionality)